 This screen shows the current port members of each VLAN and whether or not the port supports VLAN tagging.
 Ports assigned to a large VLAN group that crosses several switches should use VLAN tagging.
-However, if you just want to create a small port-based VLAN for one or two switches, you can assign ports to the same untagged VLAN.
+However, if you just want to create a small port-based VLAN for one or two switches, you can assign ports to the same untagged VLAN see "VLAN Port Configuration" on page 3-30.
 The current configuration is shown in the following screen.